 2 Kantar, Marketing in Motion, 2019, US.
 3 eMarketer, The Future of the CMO, 2019, US.

-Amazon Advertising measurement solutions
+Amazon Ads measurement solutions

 Amazon Attribution is a standalone measurement product that provides advertising metrics for non-Amazon digital marketing tactics, including standard traffic metrics such as impressions and clicks, and Amazon conversion metrics such as detail page views, Add to Carts, and purchases.

 Reporting in the Amazon DSP includes retail insights to compare activity on Amazon before, during, and after your campaigns, and campaign reporting that shows your campaign's impact on how customers discover, research, and purchase your products.
-Third-party reporting solutions, such as brand lift and offline sales impact, are also available.
+Third-party reporting solutions, such as brand lift and off-line sales impact, are also available.

 Reports provide campaign and placement performance, ad clicks, sales, and advertising cost of sales (ACOS), which represents your ad spend as a percentage of sales.
 Sponsored Brands also features new-to-brand metrics, which measure aggregated purchases from first-time customers of your brand on Amazon that resulted from your campaign.